voskos/voskos-rtc-sfu/README.md

  - [ ] Since new logger is being used, put proper log formatting, no need to use directives like `%s`
  - [ ] Is the `router` struct's object maintained as *Global* scope ?
 Make sure it does, else `Lock` won't work as expected
  - [ ] With the current code,  `lock` is acquired in Init, but released only when the "video" track is set.
 What if client is not giving "Video" track, gives only "Audio" track ?
+ - [ ] When the PC unlock happens ?
+Can find only when the client answer is coming for SDP - Does this means for